aminalplanet/teachyourselfcs/Programming/Structure and Interpretation of Computer Programs/1 Building Abstractions with Procedures/1.1 The Elements of Programming/README.md

 ```

 Note that in order for these name-value associations to be defined and retrieved, the interpreter must keep a memory of them.
 This is referred to as the _environment_.

+## 1.1.3 Evaluating Combinations

+The interpreter follows a procedure for evaluating a combination:

+1. Evaluate operand subexpressions

+2. Apply the procedure of the operator subexpression to values of the evaluated operand subexpressions

+Notice that the first step in evaluating calls for an evaluation.
+This is the procedure calling itself, which is referred to as _recursion_.
+Recursion allows us to break break down a complex combination into its primitive expressions (numbers, operators, names whose values are determined by the environment).

+Notice also that this evaluation procedure does not apply to `define`, which is a definition rather than a combination. `define` is an example of a _special form_; each special form has its own evaluation procedure.
+The different expressions and their various evaluation rules make up the _syntax_ of a programming language.